 The Beta Research School for Operations Management and Logistics is a national university research school that educates PhD students and in which several scientific disciplines contribute to a deeper understanding of the performance of operational processes.
 These disciplines range from mathematics and computer science to labor psychology and organizational behavior.
 Each of these disciplines provides additional scientific knowledge necessary for the analysis, design and control of operational processes.
 As operational processes only exist in practice, Beta emphasizes science-based engineering of solutions and empirical validation of these solutions.
 The Beta PhD education program reflects the multidisciplinary nature of research within Beta, while providing the disciplinary depth necessary to contribute to science.

 In Beta researchers of two Dutch universities work together.
-The Beta Research School combines research by several groups of the department of Industrial Engineering & Innovation Sciences (IE&IS) and the department of Mathematics and Computer Science (MCS) at Eindhoven University of Technology (TU/e), and the Center for Telematica and Information Technology (CTIT) of the University of Twente (UT).
+The Beta Research School combines research by several groups of the department of Industrial Engineering & Innovation Sciences (IE&IS), the department of Mathematics and Computer Science (MCS) and the department of Mechanical Engineering at Eindhoven University of Technology (TU/e), and the Center for Telematica and Information Technology (CTIT) of the University of Twente (UT).
 About 80 researchers and over 70 PhD students participate in Beta.

 Beta has officially been recognized by the Royal Dutch Academy for Sciences (KNAW) since 1998.

-This thesis has been approved by supervisors prof.dr.ir.
-P.W.P.J.
-Grefen and prof.dr.
-A.J. van Weele and co-supervisor dr.ir.
-R.M.
-Dijkman.
+This thesis has been approved by supervisors prof.dr.
+E. Demerouti and prof.dr.
+A.G.L.
+Romme, and co-supervisor dr. F.M. van Eijnatten.

-The ceremony will take place at the Auditorium, Collegezaal 4 of the TU/e, at 16.00 hrs.
+The ceremony will take place at the Zwarte Doos, Filmzaal, at 16.00 hrs.

 For a summary of the thesis click here

 On Thursday September 25 Maximiliano Udenio will defend his thesis 'Inventory dynamics and the bullwhip effect.
 Studies in supply chain performance'.